 As to any other speculative benefits of suppressed magic, my original hypothesis was that Squibs can see various magical phenomena while Muggles can’t, and are able to control already-charmed objects.
 This is unquestionably true within canon.
 My observations regarding Filch and the castle (and the ghosts), above, also still stands.

 But Rowling also tells us that wizards do not get cancer or various other health conditions.
-So it appears that unless this is merely the result of sophisticated medi-magic, it seems to be Rowling’s intention that active magic can suppress, or produce resistance to various Muggle diseases.
+So it appears that unless this is merely the result of sophisticated medi-magic, it seems to be Rowling’s intention that having magic, or perhaps only magical traits, can suppress, or produce resistance to various Muggle diseases.

 So it may go both ways.
 It is possible that even suppressed magic can convey a resistance to certain Muggle diseases.
 It might be interesting to learn if either active magic, or the Squib factor, or both, convey a resistance to various auto-immune diseases like Rheumatoid Arthritis, Lupus, MS, or the rest of that catalog.
 Although it would appear that neither the Squib factor, nor active magic give anyone any immunity to most common human epidemic diseases (or head colds).